 The online lending market has been going strong in America for years.
 The major players in the peer-to-peer lending (P2P) marketplace are thriving and increasing their customer base and revenues.
-Many P2P lenders have expanded their offerings beyond basic consumer loans into areas such as student loans, mortgages and small business financing.
+Many P2P lenders have expanded their offerings beyond basic consumer loans.
+Today you can find student loans, mortgages and small business financing online.

 Peer-to-Peer Lenders Are Where You Are

 P2P lenders provide much-needed financing according to specialized algorithms.
 This opens the door to millions of consumers who would be turned away by banks or face excessive fees and interest rates.
 However, even consumers who might qualify for a traditional bank loan, prefer to go online, skipping meetings, tons of paperwork, and bureaucratic delays.

 Online lenders are the perfect players in today’s digital paradigm.
 We do everything online.
 Even if we make a purchase at a retail store, we still go online first to check out the product, compare prices and look for reviews.
 P2P lenders provide a portal for consumers to apply for financing in an easy and timely way.
 The transparency of the online lending platform is another reason for the market’s growing popularity.